-If you are already working in a project management role, getting certified can help you get promoted quicker.
+If you are already working in a project management role, getting certified can help you get promoted more quickly.
 This is because it demonstrates to your employer that you are dedicated to your career and have the skills and knowledge necessary to be successful in a higher-level role.

-Getting a project management certification is not a one-time event.
+Getting a project management certification is a process that takes time.
 To maintain your certificate, you must stay current on best practices and complete continuing education units (CEUs).
 This encourages you to continue learning and growing in your career, which can only benefit you in the long run.

 Most project management certifications come with membership in a professional organization.
 This gives you access to a network of other project managers who can offer support and advice.
 This is an invaluable resource, especially if you are new to the field.

-In addition, with various project management tools created for specific industries, you’ll be able to become an industry expert on such tools as well as use them appropriately.
-Whether dealing with project management tools for freelancers or healthcare professionals, your professional network will grow in leaps and bounds due to such authority (and if you decide to employ this as such).
+In addition, with various project management tools created for specific industries, you’ll be able to become an industry expert on such devices as well as use them appropriately.
+Whether dealing with freelancers or healthcare professionals, your professional network will grow in leaps and bounds due to such authority (and if you decide to employ this as such).